Bécassine

 Bécassine is a French comic strip and the name of its heroine, appearing for the first time in the first issue of La Semaine de Suzette on February 2, 1905.
-She is considered one of the first female protagonists in the history of French comics.
+She is considered one of the first female protagonists in French comic history.

-Bécassine is one of the most enduring French comics of all time, iconic in its home country, and with a long history in syndication and publication.
-Since 1 January 2024, the series has entered public domain.
+Bécassine has had a long history of publication and syndication and has been desscribed as an enduring figure in French comics.
+Since 1 January 2024, the series has been in the public domain.

 Character

 The character Bécassine is a young Breton housemaid, usually depicted wearing a green dress pastiching traditional Breton peasant costume, with lace coiffe and clogs.
 She is said to come from Finistère, the area most associated with traditional Breton culture.
 However, her clothing has non-Breton elements, reminiscent of the local costume of Picardy.
 She is usually portrayed without a mouth.

 Seen as a stereotype and remnant of the contempt with which the Bretons were long seen, she is the typical provincial girl as seen by the more refined city people of Paris, the target audience of the young girls' magazine La Semaine de Suzette.
 But over the course of the stories, and coupled with the success she has, she is depicted more and more favourably.
 "Bécassine" is a nickname, derived from the French word for a number of birds of the family of the snipe, which is also used as a way of saying "fool" in French.